I have been an occupational therapist in Vancouver, Canada for over 25 years.

 “Occupational therapy is where science, creativity and compassion collide” ~ Jessica Kensky

 My continuing professional development has included advanced CBT-I (Insomnia), acceptance and commitment therapy, psycho-sensory intervention, motivational interviewing, cognitive rehabilitation, self-management, mindfulness, chronic pain management, problem solving therapy, psychotherapeutic group facilitation using simulation, mindful self-compassion (core skills training with Kristin Neff and Chris Germer), as well as shame resilience and wholehearted living based on the research of Brené Brown (if you haven’t seen her TED talk “The Power of Vulnerability” it is definitely worth a watch).
 Becoming a Certified Daring Way™ Facilitator in 2014 has given me a deeper understanding and provided language and context to experiences like vulnerability and shame (or feeling like we are not enough), experienced by all people and common to those with health challenges.

-Through the Daring Way™ and Rising Strong™ curriculums I support my individual clients and group participants to own their story, build resilience and practice courage, self-compassion, and wholeheartedness.
+Through the Daring Greatly™ and Rising Strong™ curriculums I support my individual clients and group participants to own their story, build resilience and practice courage, self-compassion, and wholeheartedness.
 These practices have an impact on our body, mind, and our connection with others and have been a great pairing with the integrative whole person, whole life approach of occupational therapy.

-I am fascinated by and constantly learning about the latest in neuroscience, have a deep appreciation for the power of interoception (body awareness), and have a special interest in self-regulation and preventative health and wellness approaches.
+I am fascinated by and constantly learning about the latest in neuroscience, have a deep appreciation for the power of interoception (inner body awareness), and have a special interest in self-regulation and preventative health and wellness approaches.
 I am an active member of CAOT-BC and am registered with the regulatory College of Occupational Therapists of BC.

 Wondering if I might be able to help you move forward in your life?
 Please don’t hesitate to get in touch.
 I’m happy to answer any questions you may have.